Media-Ed-Online/intro-web-dev/_docs/topic-03/02-dom/page-03.md

 These include:
 - **Mandatory Structure** - Elements like the `!DOCTYPE` declaration and `<head>` and `<body>` elements are required.
 - **Properly Nested Tags** - Tag order is maintained when nesting elements within other elements.
 - **Closed Elements** - Elements must always be closed, i.e. `<p>...</p>`.
-This includes empty elements.
+This includes empty elements, i.e. `<br />`.
 - **Lowercase Elements and Attributes** - All elements and their attributes must be in lowercase, i.e. `<body>` not `<BODY>`.

-Don't worry if this doesn't make much - or any - sense right now.
+Don't worry if this doesn't make much (or any) sense right now.
 Just know that we are teaching HTML with the intent that your sites work at the highest-performance possible without having to learn XHTML to its fullest.

 <div class="divider-pg"></div>